Become a public housing partner

 This second gateway applies when projects are identified by partners (scheme/project-specific).

-To apply for project funding, Providers must fill out the relevant sections of the Application for Funding and the CHP Financial Model:
+To apply for project funding, Providers must fill out the relevant sections of the Application for Funding and the CHP Financial Model.
+Before filling out the Application for Funding, Providers must complete Gateway 1 and be on the approved Panel of Providers.
+Applications from those who are not on the Panel will automatically be declined.

 These documents were updated on 2 October 2020.
 Please use these versions for future applications.
 These changes are improvements based on our experience with providers since the original forms were developed.